LibraStack/UnityMvvmToolkit/README.md

 #### Wrapping a model

-To inject notification support to models, that don't implement the `INotifyPropertyChanged` interface, `ViewModel` provides a dedicated `Set<TModel, T>(T, T, TModel, Action<TModel, T>, string)` method for this:
+To inject notification support to models, that don't implement the `INotifyPropertyChanged` interface, `ViewModel` provides a dedicated `Set<TModel, T>(T, T, TModel, Action<TModel, T>, string)` method for this.

 ```csharp
 public class UserViewModel : ViewModel